-Slovenia only has 3 big lakes, but each is world class and you would be disappointed if you did not see all three.
-In addition, we are blessed with lots of other smaller and disappearing lakes, the most incredible being the 17 Disappearing lakes of Pivka, (20 mins) which are all interconnected and have their own stories and legends.
+Slovenia only has 3 really big lakes, but each is world class and you would be disappointed if you did not see all three.
+In addition, we are blessed with lots of other Alpine, smaller and disappearing lakes, the most incredible being the 17 Disappearing lakes of Pivka, (20 mins) which are all interconnected and have their own set of stories and legends.

-For many people, Lake Bled, just 1 hour away in the Slovenian Alps, is probably the best known and possibly the most beautiful lake you will ever see... until you go see Lake Bohinj that is, just 20 minutes away from Bled!
+For many people, Lake Bled, just 1 hour away from the Lodge and located at the gateway to the Slovenian Julian Alps, is probably the best known and possibly the most beautiful lake you will ever see... that is until you go see Lake Bohinj, just 20 minutes away from Bled!
+(We didn't believe this statement either, especially when we saw how beautiful lake Bled is.. but wait till you see Bohinj for the first time.. it's beauty will just blow you away)!

-Lake Bled has a picturesque island in the middle of the lake with steep steps up to a church with a bell you can ring to make a wish.
-You can only get to the island by taking a Venetian style gondola across the crystal clear lake.
-The walk around the lake is breathtaking, with the view of the Alps, Bled castle and the island vista changing with every footstep.
+Lake Bled has a picturesque little island in the middle of the lake with steep steps up to a church and a bell you can ring to make a wish!
+You can only get to the island by taking a Venetian style gondola, (Pletna) across the crystal clear lake.
+The walk around the lake is breath taking and can take 2 hours to all day, depending how many places you stop to enjoy the view and if you take a boat trip, hike up to the castle or just have a swim.

 There is a lovely walk up to the beautiful castle on top of a steep cliff overlooking the lake and there are plenty of other activities to do at Bled for your day out, including biking, hiking, horse carriage riding, swimming and even all weather tobogganing down a steep hill.
 You should also try Slovenia's national cream cake, the "Crem Schnitta" here at the lakeside cafe with stunning vista overlooking the lake and in the shadow of the castle.